 The type and quantity of information we collect and how we use it depends on why you are providing it.

-If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event, campaign for us or buy something from us, we will usually collect:
+If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event, lobby or campaign for us or buy something from us, we will usually collect: